 While a fishtail braid might technically be an "updo" in the traditional sense, it has such a fun summertime vibe.
-They look like they might be too difficult to achieve yourself, but YouTube vlogger and stylist Kayley Melissa created a how-to video for fishtail novices that's very user-friendly.
+These updo hairstyles for summer look like they might be too difficult to achieve for yourself, but YouTube vlogger and stylist Kayley Melissa created a how-to video for fishtail novices that's very user-friendly.
 Regardless of the length or texture of your hair, braids seem to hold better when it's not fresh-off-a-blowout-clean.
 To add some texture and mask any greasy roots so the hair can be slightly dirty for this braid, we'd recommend applying a product like our This Dry Shampoo Is Everything powder.

 Our girl, beauty influencer Milabu, always delivers, especially with braids.
-We particularly like her take on double rope twist braids in this simple tutorial for summer up-dos.
+We particularly like her take on double rope twist braids in this simple tutorial of updo hairstyles for summer.
 As she demonstrates in the video, you divide your hair into two sections at a diagonal.
 After tying off one side, start with a front section of hair on the other side then separate that into two sections.
 Twist the bottom section toward your face a few times, then the top section away from the face a few times (another option you can play with is twisting both sections the same direction).
 You will then pull that bottom section over the top (always over bottom over top with these braids), and work your way down repeating that technique, adding more hair to the bottom and top sections as you go.
 Repeat on the other side then pin the ends of the braids in back—or create a small, messy bun and secure with elastics at the end of each braid.
 Secure the rope twist braids with hair spray.
-Our Freeze Please Finishing Hairspray is excelling for setting all styles.
+Our Hottie Alert Shine Hairspray is excelling for setting all styles.

 Author: Mary Patterson Broome